AdrianoII/comp.5130-p2/README.md

 ## Milestone 5: Database schema, initial database implementation

-The [ER](artifacts/er.png) diagram represents a simple system with two main entities, Users and Examples: where both of these entities are internally connected by a one-to-many relationship.
+The [ER](artifacts/er.png) diagram represents a simple system with two main entities, User and Example: where both of these entities are internally connected by a one-to-many relationship.

 Users Table: Each record in this table represents a user registered on the system.
 Each user will have an id, an email for login, a hashed password for authentication, and a role either for admin or user.
 The created_at field records when the account was created.

-Examples Table: At this table, code examples will be created by users.
+Example Table: At this table, code examples will be created by users.
 Every example will have its own id, title, a block of code, and timestamps for creation and last updates.
 The user_id field links each example with who has created it.

 The database schema is in [schema.sql](schema.sql).